-For human rights to be truly protected, there must be a separation of powers; the bodies that make laws and regulations, implementers, and decision-makers must be separated from each other, not on the same hand.
+For human rights to be truly protected, there is a separation of powers, namely that the bodies that make laws and regulations, implementers, and decision makers must be separated from each other, not on the same hand.
 In the opinion of Immanuel Kant (1724-1804) in his theory of "states."
-To guarantee individual rights and freedoms as a "trias politica" system, there must be a separation of powers, which, according to him, is potestas legislatora, rhetoricia et judiciare, where each must be balanced.
+To achieve guarantees of individual rights and freedoms as a "trias politica" system, there must be a separation of powers, which according to him is potestas legislatora, rhetoricia et judiciare, where each other must be balanced.

-Therefore, based on the opinions of several experts, it can be concluded that the procedures or mechanisms relating to the Constitutional Court Decision Number 90/PUU-Xii/2023 Provisions on Age Requirements for Presidential and Vice-Presidential Candidates must be in accordance with the procedures regulated in the Constitution as a concept of the rule of law (rehstsstat), where there is a division of power, namely, executive, legislative, and judicial institutions as regulated in the 1945 Constitution.
-From this concept, we can see that the Constitutional Court Decision Number 90/PUU-Xii/2023 Provisions on Age Requirements for Presidential and Vice-Presidential Candidates have violated the abuse of power because the decision is an open legal policy entrusted by its authors.
-The third amendment to the 1945 Constitution for legislators to be further regulated by law is based on Article 6, paragraph (2) of the 1945 Constitution of the Republic of Indonesia.
+Therefore, based on the opinions of several experts, it can be concluded that the procedures or mechanisms relating to the Constitutional Court Decision Number 90/PUU-Xii/2023 Provisions on Age Requirements for Presidential and Vice Presidential Candidates must be in accordance with the procedures regulated in the constitution as a concept of the rule of law (rehstsstat), where there is a division of power, namely executive, legislative, and judicial institutions as regulated in the 1945 Constitution.
+From this concept, we can see that the Constitutional Court Decision Number 90/PUU-Xii/2023 Provisions on Age Requirements for Candidates and Vice Presidential Candidates have violated the abuse of power because the decision is an open legal policy entrusted by its authors.
+The third amendment to the 1945 Constitution for legislators to be further regulated by law based on Article 6, paragraph (2) of the 1945 Constitution of the Republic of Indonesia.

-4.2 Constitutional Court Decision Number 90/Puu-Xii/2023 Provisions Concerning Age Requirements for Candidates and Candidates for Vice President Based on the Principles of a Democratic State, Pancasila
+3.2 Constitutional Court Decision Number 90/Puu-Xii/2023 Provisions Concerning Age Requirements for Candidates and Candidates for Vice President Based on the Principles of a Democratic State, Pancasila

-4.2.1 The Concept of a Pancasila Democratic State According to Expert Opinions
+3.2.1.
+The Concept of a Pancasila Democratic State According to Expert Opinions

-Democracy and the rule of law are interrelated concepts that cannot be separated because democracy is a foundation and mechanism of power based on the principles of equality and human equality.
-Simultaneously, democracy is also an embodiment of it.
-The Constitution is the highest form of social agreement in the United States.
-We already know that Pancasila Democracy has formal and material meanings, namely, the formal implementation of Pancasila democracy.
-The 1945 Constitution adheres to what is called indirect democracy, namely democracy, in which the implementation of popular sovereignty is not carried out directly by the people but through representative institutions such as the DPR and MPR, and democracy as a philosophy or point of view of life.
+Democracy and the rule of law are concepts that are interrelated and cannot be separated because democracy is a foundation and mechanism of power that is based on the principles of equality and human equality.
+Simultaneously, democracy is also an embodiment of democracy.
+The Constitution is the highest form of social agreement.
+We already know that Pancasila Democracy has formal and material meaning, namely, the formal implementation of Pancasila democracy.
+The 1945 Constitution adheres to what is called indirect democracy, namely democracy, in which the implementation of popular sovereignty is not carried out directly by the people, but through representative institutions such as the DPR and MPR, and democracy as a philosophy or point of view life.
 This is based on the principle of popular sovereignty in the provisions of the 1945 Constitution, which states that part of the people's sovereignty is handed over to bodies and institutions whose existence, authority, duties, and functions are determined by the Constitution.

-According to Gumuruh, Wicaksono, and Maulana (2022), democracy has two main principles.
+According to Maswadi Rauf, democracy has two main principles (Gumuruh, 2022).

 - 1. Freedom/equality. - 2.
-It belongs to the people's sovereignty.
+Belongs to people's sovereignty.

-The fundamental values that reflect democracy include the love of openness and openness to communication.
+According to Suyahmo, the fundamental values that reflect democracy include the love of openness and openness in communication.

 - 1. Upholding human values and dignity.

 - 2. Be confident and

 - 3. Self-control.

 - 4. Togetherness.

 - 5. Balance.

-- 6. Disputes should be resolved peacefully and voluntarily.
+- 6. Resolve disputes peacefully and voluntarily.
 Ensure peaceful change.

-- 7. Regular changes in the rulers.
+- 7. Regular changes in rulers.

-- 8. Use the least amount of force possible.
+- 8. Use as little force as possible.

 - 9. Uphold justice.

 - 10. Commitment and responsibility.